Getting Started

 )

-Finally, we define the feature set.
-Note that the feature set configuration consists of several elements:
+Finally, we are able to define the feature set.
+Feature set configuration consists of several elements:

-In our Python file, we must add the following @batch decorators:
+In our Python file, we must add the following @batch decorators to create a new feature set:

 from datetime import datetime